First Generation Program

 Major: International Studies

-I’m a junior here at Sierra Nevada College and my major is International Studies with a minor in Global Management.
+I’m a junior here at Sierra Nevada University and my major is International Studies with a minor in Global Management.
 I love listening to music and watching movies, and as the first of three siblings in my family to aspire a higher education, I am proud to have been the president of the First Generation Club in 2010/2011.
 I think this club is important not only because it helps to bring people together, but also because it serves as a support group for everyone in it.